 “How much horsepower does that knife have?”
 I asked.

 She picked it up and pointed it at me, sheath and all.
 “This is strictly for protection.
 But ‘protection’ means different things to different people.
 I need protection when I’m walking out there.
-But do I need it when I’m riding in here?
-Or do you?
-Right now, the only thing between you and the point of this knife is a little bit of leather.
+But do I need protection when I’m riding in here?
+Maybe you do.
+Right now, the only thing between you and the point of this knife is a thin piece of leather.
 How do you feel about that?”

 I knew she was kidding.
 But I also knew that I didn’t know she was kidding.
 I was pretty sure she was just trying to rattle me.
 “I’ll have you know, my invisible cloak of protection would engage automatically if you ever unsheathed your weapon.”

-She tilted her head and smiled and I took it that I’d won the banter.
+She tilted her head the way guys like to see girls tilt their heads, and she smiled.
+I took it that I’d won the banter.
 She held onto the knife, slid it in and out of the sheath a few times, then leaned back into the seat and stared out the window.
+She was quiet for a few seconds like she was pondering her next strategic move.
 “Would you like to make out?”

 “Don’t have a meltdown.
 I’m just asking.”
 She sat quietly for a moment.
 “I would totally do it, though.
 What can I say?
 I like older men.
 I’m not bragging, but I’m pretty sure you wouldn’t have any complaints about me.
 I like to love.”